MottyJ/Apple/README.md

-A project where I recreated the Apple homepage
+Recreated the Apple landing page responsively - using pure CSS.